AndyNguyen1121/MovementTestMain/README.md

 1. Ensure character is Humanoid and add animator

-2. Enable IK pass and on animation layer
+2. Enable IK pass on animation layer

 3. Add animations such as walking/idle and enable Foot IK